-CLOSED DIE FORGING is the process whereby this deformation is confined within a shaped cavity in the dies to achieve a desired engineering configuration.
-Depending on such factors as complexity, tolerances, economics and performance, the dies required to produce Closed Die forgings range from complex multi-segmented precision wrap dies to simple two-piece conventional top-and-bottom dies.
+CLOSED DIE FORGING is the process where a pressing of forging stock is accurately and uniformly shaped into a die, or set of top and bottom dies, depending on the design requirements.
+The alloy deformation is confined within the shaped cavity of the dies to achieve the desired engineering configuration.
+Depending on such factors as complex multi-segmented precision wrap dies to simple two-piece conventional top-and-bottom dies.

 Process by which the material is placed between two dies with upper & lower impressions designed for the desired shape of the forging.
 Conventional forgings are produced through the use of a single pair of die or with multiple impression dies.

-See Guide for what makes a good die forging candidate for additional information.
+View our guide for more information on what makes a good die forging candidate.